-SkyPath has been initiated and developed by the Auckland Harbour Bridge Trust with the contribution of substantial assistance, support and professional input from many key agencies, consultants, and individuals.
+SkyPath has been initiated and developed by the SkyPath Trust with the contribution of substantial assistance, support and professional input from many key agencies, consultants, and individuals.

 The Ministry for the Environment assisted with a community grant in 2013 which enabled further project planning and community consultation.

-And very importantly, the belief of many thousands of Aucklanders in the SkyPath project has been the foundation of the project from the beginning.
+The belief of thousands of Aucklanders in the SkyPath project has been the foundation of the project from the beginning.

 NZTA has provided approximately $600,000 to fund the initial engineering and design work to develop the SkyPath solution.
 NZTA regards SkyPath as its preferred option for walking and cycling access across Waitemata Harbour.

-We are working with Waterfront Auckland to ensure integration with the Westhaven walking and cycling promenade between the Wynyard Quarter and SkyPath.
+We have worked with Waterfront Auckland to ensure integration with the Westhaven walking and cycling promenade between the Wynyard Quarter and SkyPath.

 Support for potential partners, naming rights and marketing strategy and product plan.